The Bark Scorpion The Perfect Desert Survivor

 Getting stung by a Bark Scorpion is rarely lethal.
 Compared to many other scorpions throughout the world they are far less dangerous to humans and pets.
 Although they do have the most intense sting of all scorpions in North America.

-Symptoms vary, but often include intense pain, numbness, tingling, and muscle spasms, with more severe cases potentially causing breathing difficulties, excessive salivation, and erratic eye movements.
+Symptoms vary, but often include intense pain, numbness, tingling, and muscle spasms.
+More severe cases potentially cause breathing difficulties, excessive salivation, and erratic eye movements.
 The young and elderly are most apt to needing medical attention.